Back to Skills & Talents

 It's time to put the new approach into action.
 This week is about implementation, constant review, and adjustment.

-What does a truly reliable service response look like?
+What does a truly empathetic service recovery response look like?

 Skills & Talents in this article